Black rockfish

 The black rockfish (Sebastes melanops), also known variously as the black seaperch, black bass, black rock cod, sea bass, black snapper and Pacific Ocean perch, is a species of marine ray-finned fish belonging to the subfamily Sebastinae, the rockfishes, part of the family Scorpaenidae.
 It is sometimes misidentified as the "red snapper".

 Taxonomy

 The black rockfish was first formally described in 1856 by the French biologist Charles Frederic Girard with the type locality given as Cape Flattery, Washington, and Astoria, Oregon.
-In 1864 Theodore Gill described a new species Sebastosomus simulans from Cape Flattery and none of Girard’s specimens can be traced to that locality.
-S. simulans has been regarded as a synonym of Sebastes melanops but there are enough differences between Gill’s type and specimens of black rockfish to suggest that it is a different taxon but more study is needed to identify which taxon.
+In 1864 Theodore Gill described a new species Sebastosomus simulans from Cape Flattery and none of Girard's specimens can be traced to that locality.
+S. simulans has been regarded as a synonym of Sebastes melanops but there are enough differences between Gill's type and specimens of black rockfish to suggest that it is a different taxon but more study is needed to identify which taxon.
 Some authorities classify this species in the subgenus Sebastosomus.
-The specific name melanops is a compound of melanos meaning “black” and ops which means “appearance”, presumed to be a reference to the blackish brown back with black spotted brownish flanks.
+The specific name melanops is a compound of melanos meaning "black" and ops which means "appearance", presumed to be a reference to the blackish brown back with black spotted brownish flanks.

+Distribution

+The black rockfish is found in the northeastern Pacific Ocean from Amchitka Island in the Aleutian Islands of Alaska to Santa Monica Bay in California.
+There have been two records of this species from the Iwate Prefecture of northern Japan.

+Habitat

+This species is found in the waters of the continental shelf and is associated with reefs at depths down to 366 m but it is more typically found between 182 and 274 m They frequent areas of rocky reefs and live among kelp, as well as jetties and other structures.